Flone-dnb/low-end-engine/docs/Manual.md

 `DynamicBodyNode` is a simulated body that is moved by forces.
 For example it may be used to create a rolling ball that is affected by gravity and similar forces.

+`KinematicBodyNode` is a basic simulated body that is moved by velocities.

+`CharacterBodyNode` is a kinematic body that is used to represent the physical body of a NPC or a player character.
+It's expected that you create a new node that derives from this class and implement custom movement logic in the onBeforePhysicsUpdate function.
+It has features like ground detection, movement on some steep slopes, automatically stepping on stairs of a configurable height and so on.

+`SimpleCharacterBodyNode` is an implementation of CharacterBodyNode which provides out of the box functionality for character movement, jumping and crounching, it's more limited than CharacterBodyNode but simpler to use.
+You can derive your character node from this type and then if you would need more features change the base class to CharacterBodyNode.

 ## Post-processing

 You can configure post processing parameters such as sky, ambient light color, distance fog and etc. by using the `PostProcessManager` class, you can access it from the camera manager: `Node::getWorldWhileSpawned()->getCameraManager().getPostProcessManager()`.